kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 > - Top-level code in `<script>` runs once when the module is loaded.
 > - Code inside `<script setup>` or in lifecycle hooks runs every time a new component instance is created.

+The data option in a component must be a function that returns an object, rather than an object itself.
+This is because the object returned from a function is created every time a new instance of the component is created, while an object assigned directly to the data option would be shared across all instances.

 Components using `<script setup>` are closed by default - i.e. the public instance of the component will not expose any of the bindings declared inside `<script setup>`.
 To explicitly expose properties, use the `defineExpose` compiler macro.

 ### Date Countdown